the old fortress in Baiona provides stellar views of the Vigo Estuary

 The walk around Monte Boi and the fortress is a highlight of visiting Bayona

-Monte Boi is the small hillside that is part of the peninsula that houses the Monterreal Castle.
+Monte Boi is a small hillside that is part of the peninsula that houses the Monterreal Castle.
 Walking the path around Monte Boi is one of the best things to do in Baiona.
 Since it’s a loop, I preferred walking it counterclockwise to end with the vast sea views.

 The Castle of Monterreal was built during the 12th Century and has always played a role in patrolling marine activities.
-After the arrival of the La Pinta, Baiona would reap the benefits of international trade treaties resulting in the castle and the fortress walls expanding.
+After the arrival of the La Pinta, Baiona would reap the benefits of international trade treaties, resulting in the castle and the fortress walls expanding.

-In 1966, the Parador Hotel opened the Baiona Parador in the Monterreal Castle making it one of the most desired places to stay in Baiona.
+In 1966, the Parador Hotel opened the Baiona Parador in the Monterreal Castle, making it one of the most desired places to stay in Baiona.
 While guests enjoy the true charm of the castle, it’s still possible to walk the path around the fortress walls.
 There are also two restaurants within the castle walls.

 The Paseo de Monte Boi pathway is around 2 Km long and loops around the fortress.
 The scenic trail passes by sandy beaches, through an old gate, and showcases remnants of the old fortress.
-The statue of Encontro Entre Dous Mundos, or “where two worlds meet,” shows the first meeting of Native Americans and Europeans.
+The statue of Encontro Entre Dous Mundos, or “where two worlds meet,” shows the very skewed first meeting of Native Americans and Europeans.

-As the trail twists around the Monterreal Castle appreciate the standing towers and some ruins left behind near the sea and along the path.
+As the trail twists around the Monterreal Castle, appreciate the standing towers and some ruins left behind near the sea and along the path.
 There are five sandy beaches found on the shores of Monte Boi.
 Gazing out into the distance, spot the three small Estela Islands with the larger Cíes Islands in the distance.

-While none of the original castros of the Celts are left, there are stones placed in circles that represent how Monte Boi looked like before the castle was erected.
+While none of the original castros of the Celts are left, there are stones placed in circles that represent how Monte Boi looked before the castle was erected.

 The walk around Monte Boi is spectacular, especially on a sunny day.